audulus/rui-ios/README.md

 # rui-ios
-Demo of rui embedded on iOS (and macOS)
+Demo of rui embedded on iOS

 To run: